Newsbeat's guide to... Syria

 What do the protesters want?

-The demonstrations began shortly after anti-government uprisings in Tunisia and Egypt in mid-March.
+Demonstrations began shortly after anti-government uprisings in Tunisia and Egypt in mid-March last year.

 A group of teenagers spray-painted a revolutionary slogan on a wall in the southern city of Deraa.